ListenReading/library-interviews-zh.dinglabs.com/README.md

 4. Use that CSV as input to generate HTML files.

 ## Future Enhancements
+- [ ] Add 404 page
+- [ ] Add link to source on every page: "This is reformatted content from "this website", for educational purposes.
+Fork the source code on GitHub."

 - [ ] Generate new displays for the content
   - build-in popup dictionary